Deepak8519M/REACT-JS-Basic-Projects-10/Project6/README.md

 ## 🙌 Credits

-- 🛠️ Built with React.js by [Your Name]
+- 🛠️ Built with React.js

 ---